 Having some phytoestrogens in our diet can be beneficial as they are thought to block our estrogen receptors and help to reduce excess estrogens from circulating in our system.
 But having too many phytoestrogens can tip the balance.

 But the problem with soy goes beyond the issue of phytoestrogens.
 Soy can cause many negative health problems which seems to be worse for those with endometriosis.

 Some of these problems include:

-Many women who change their old diet for a diet to control endometriosis will sometimes be replacing the dairy and protein foods and substituting them with soy products.
-These will include soy milk, soy spreads, soy cheeses, soy-based burgers and substitute meats, and many other alternative soy products.
+Many who change their old diet for a diet to control endometriosis will sometimes be replacing the dairy and protein foods and substituting them with soy products.
+These can include soy milk, soy spreads, soy cheeses, soy-based burgers and substitute meats, and many other alternative soy products.
 You need to avoid all modern soy-based foods and food substitutes.

 The only safe soy foods are those that come from eastern traditions of fermented foods like miso, tempeh and tamari.
 These foods are safe enough for the healthy person, but for women with endometriosis their consumption needs to be minimal because of the high levels of phytoestrogens.

 Here are some feedback comments from women with endometriosis and their experiences of using soy: